larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The IETF community will treat people with kindness and grace, but not endless patience.

-This memo establishes a policy for the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
+This memo obsoletes RFCs 3683 and 3934, and it updates RFCs 2418 and 9245 establishing a policy for the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
 It establishes guardrails